telee0/admin_scripts/lab-save/README.md

 - Passwords are shared within a device group and should be supplied via environment variables for security reasons.
 The corresponding environment variable name is defined in the configuration file using the passenv key.

 Ensure that all required access credentials are properly configured on the target devices prior to execution.
 For security purposes, contact the script maintainer to obtain or verify the required credentials.

+### Public key authenticaton

+- New scripts will support public key authentication.
+- They can authenticate either with username/password or username/private key
+- All devices of the same device group share the same username/password and username/key pair.
+- If the public key has not yet been deployed on a device, the scripts will fall back to authenticate with username/password.
+- If the key pair (path to private key) has not been specified at the group level configuration, the one at the top level is assumed.
+- key pair can be generated with openssl.
+The private key can be put in a subfolder of the script.